Linzey, Donald W. Wytheville Community College, Wytheville, Virginia.

 - Giant panda (Ailuropoda melanoleuca)

-The bear family (Ursidae) contains the largest terrestrial carnivores.
-Most taxonomists agree that there are eight extant species of bears in three subfamilies: Ursinae (American black, Asiatic black, brown, polar, Malayan Sun, and sloth bears); Tremarctinae (Andean or spectacled bear); and Ailuropodinae (giant panda).
+Any member of the mammalian family Ursidae, which contains the largest terrestrial carnivores.
+The bear family Ursidae comprises a number of carnivorous mammalian species.
+There are eight extant species of bears in three subfamilies: Ursinae [American black (Fig. 1), Asiatic black, brown, polar, Malayan sun, and sloth bears]; Tremarctinae (Andean or spectacled bear); and Ailuropodinae (giant panda).
 Bears currently inhabit North America, South America, Europe, and Asia.
 Habitats range from polar ice floes to tropical forests.
-They are absent from Australia, Africa, and Antarctica.
+Bears are absent from Australia, Africa, and Antarctica.
+See also: Mammalia; Zoogeography

 The content above is only an excerpt.